 Spiritual people are those who follow Jesus along the way of daily self-denial and the daily infilling of the Holy Spirit - whether they celebrate Christmas and Easter or not.

 So when we meet believers who celebrate these festivals, we must be gracious enough to consider that they may be ignorant of the pagan origin of these festivals.
 So they are not sinning in any way when they celebrate them.
 On the other hand, we will be sinning, if we judge them.

 Since December 25th is usually a holiday for everyone and the days around it are also holidays for schools, many use this period for end-of-the-year family re-unions - which is a very good thing.

 And since some people attend church-services only twice a year (on December 25th and the Easter weekend) it is good for churches to have services on those dates, so that they can preach the gospel to such people and explain to them that Jesus came to earthto save us from our sins and that He conquered death and Satan for us.

 True believers are thankful every day of their lives that Jesus was born and that He died for their sins and rose again - and not just at two times of the year.

 In the early days of Christianity, some Christians celebrated the Sabbath - which was a non-Christian religious festival, just like Christmas and Easter.
 The Holy Spirit inspired Paul therefore to write Romans 14 to warn other Christians not to sin by judging them.
 The same warning holds good for those who judge others who celebrate Christmas and Easter.

-And that is the best word to conclude this article with.
+And t hat is the best word with which to conclude this study on Christmas and Easter.